wr1/cfold/docs/usage.md

   --prompt PROMPT, -p PROMPT
                         Optional file containing a prompt to append to the output --dialect DIALECT, -d DIALECT
-                        Dialect for instructions (e.g., default, codeonly, test, doconly, latex; default: default)
+                        Dialect for instructions (e.g., default, codeonly, test, doconly, latex, typst; default: default)
 ```

-After folding, visualizes the file tree and instruction list (by type and name).
+After folding, copies content to clipboard, visualizes the file tree and instruction list (by type and name).

 Example: